-Which details from the presentation best support the idea that Jefferson wanted to control the building of his house?
-Select three options.
+t Jefferson wanted to control the building of his house? ect three options.

-- Jefferson was his own contractor.
+Jefferson was his own contractor.

-- Jefferson lived in France for a time.
+Jefferson lived in France for a time.

-- Jefferson designed the domed roof.
+Jefferson designed the domed roof.

-- Jefferson drew the plans for his house.
+Jefferson drew the plans for his house.

-- Jefferson had an ice house in his home.
+Jefferson had an ice house in his home.

-- Jefferson used Italian design in his home.
+Jefferson used Italian design in his home.